-This is a factor that may vary among lenders, so it’s good to ask up front about any higher credit requirements for these mortgages.
-You may find that non-traditional credit is a problem with non-conforming loans even when it’s not an issue with FHA mortgages that fall on or below the FHA loan limit.
+These requirements can vary by FHA lenders, so it’s good to ask up front about any higher credit requirements for these mortgages.
+You may find credit problems with jumbo FHA loans may not be an issue with FHA mortgages that fall below the FHA loan limit.

 Jumbo Loans And Down Payment Assistance

-No down payment assistance is permitted on FHA mortgages above $417,000, so Jumbo Loan borrowers will need to budget for the down payment requirement for these non-conforming loan transactions.
+Down payment assistance is not allowed on FHA mortgages above $417,000, so FHA Jumbo Loan borrowers will need to budget for the down payment requirement.